DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-06-We_are.md

 "Yes.
 But necessary."
 She looked at him seriously.
 "RAE, can you maintain his core stability during this?"

-*I will try.
-But I cannot guarantee I will remain distinct enough to help.*
+"I will try.
+But I cannot guarantee I will remain distinct enough to help."

 "Honest answer.
 I respect that."
 Elyra placed her hands on two of the markers.
 "Ready?"